MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 **The Office 365 home page and Word, Excel, and PowerPoint start pages**: Apps, files, folders, people, organization charts, SharePoint sites, site pages, lists and list items.
 If defined, answers to common questions, bookmarks that lead to authoritative information, map locations, and tools.
 The same file types can be found here as in SharePoint.

-## Can you tailor Microsoft Search to your organization?
+## Tailoring Microsoft Search to your organization?
 You administer Microsoft Search from the Microsoft Search Admin Center for all apps that have the Microsoft Search box.
 ### Make it easy to find content
 As an admin you can make it easy for your users to get good organization-specific results when they search from their SharePoint or Office 365 home page or from Bing.